leeglb/leeglb/README.md

 ###

-<p align="left">✨ Potential full-stack & machine learning developer. <br>📚 I'm currently learning Pytorch and diving into the field of LLM's<br>🎯 Goals: To build an entire LLM<br>🎲 Fun fact: I hope to work for Nasa :)</p>
+<p align="left">✨ Potential full-stack & machine learning developer. <br>📚 I'm currently learning Pytorch and diving into the field of LLM's & Data Science<br>🎯 Goals: To build an entire LLM<br>🎲 Fun fact: I hope to work for Nasa</p>

 ###